sa11erto5n/HuggingFace/Readme.md

 ## How to use

 <ol>
-Clone the repo using the `git clone https://github.com/sa11erto5n/HuggingFace.git`
+Clone the repo using the 'git clone https://github.com/sa11erto5n/HuggingFace.git'
 </ol>